Your cart is currently empty!

 Both of these states heavily influence your focus, memory and ability to process environmental stimuli.

 But, this is not all that RLT does for the brain.
 It is so much more than just blood flow.
 It also boosts brain energy metabolism, strengthens the antioxidant defenses, stimulates neurotrophic factors and much more.

 When levels of cytokines, chemokines, and microglial rise, your body reacts by sending out signals for pain.
 One way red light therapy helps pain relief is by regulating the work of these elements.

-Furthermore, it boosts the release of serotonin and endorphins that are pain soothing.
-On top of all that, red light therapy will also trigger the peripheral opioid release, to enhance the pain relief.
+Furthermore, it boosts the release of serotonin and endorphins which are pain soothing.
+On top of all that, red light therapy will also trigger the peripheral opioid release, to enhance pain relief.